zhmur/servicenow-guides/ServiceNow style guide.md

 ## Tricks
 1. Use "- b" + Enter in the Navigator filter to quickly find and open "Scripts - Background".
 1. Use [SN Utils](https://www.arnoudkooi.com/) browser plugin.
 Features: node switching, technical field names and many more.
+1. Plus sign ("+") in an email address can be very useful.
+Everything between "+" and "@" will be ignored during email routing.
+For details check [RFC 822](http://www.faqs.org/rfcs/rfc822.html).
 1. In navigation menu use uppercase "table_name.LIST" to open a list in a separate browser tab.
 1. Override (only if necessary) list rows per page limit with URL parameter: ?sysparm_force_row_count=10000.
 1. Open extremely large tables (like sys_audit) with filters only with URL parameter: ?sysparm_filter_only=true.